rockstar2020/Vosk-STT-Custom-Component-for-HA/README.md

 <br/>
 5. Restart your home assistant and enjoy this new fully local STT service.
 <br/><br/>
-**NOTE: if you notice, I've also added a noise cancelling and volume increase feature in this integration.
-This greatly helps in improving the accuracy of the Speech-to-Text.**
+<b>NOTE:</b> if you notice, I've also added a noise cancelling and volume increase feature in this integration.
+This greatly helps in improving the accuracy of the Speech-to-Text.
 <br/><br/>
-**Important Note:**
+<b>Important Note:</b>
 <br/>
 Please keep in mind that this method of STT integration within home assistant for some reason is not fully supported hence the reason you should expect to received similar error message in your home assistant log as below:
 <br/><br/>